 RAY LEARSY BIOGRAPHICAL

-Currently, he is a member of the Woodrow Wilson International Center for Scholars.
-Ray Learsy's richly informed analysis of the international oil trade, OPEC, and its impact on the American and world economy has been featured in the National Review Online and the New York Times.
-Learsy is the author of Over a Barrel: Breaking Oil’s Grip on Our Future an analysis of the international oil trade.
+Learsy's analysis of the international oil trade, OPEC, and its impact on the American and world economies has been featured in the National Review Online, the New York Times, the Pipeline and Gas Journal, CNBC, and he is a regular contributor to the Huffington Post.

 VIDEO